Umberto II of Italy: King of Italy

-The republic was formally proclaimed four days later, ending Umberto's brief 34-day reign as King.
-Umberto at first refused to accept what he called "the outrageous illegality" of the referendum, and took his deposition badly.
+The republic was formally proclaimed four days later, ending Umberto's brief (effective 12 June) 34-day reign as King.
+Umberto at first refused to accept what he called "the outrageous illegality" of the referendum and took his deposition badly.
 In his last official statement as King, Umberto refused to accept the republic, saying he was the victim of a coup d'état by his ministers and the referendum had been rigged against him.
-In response, De Gasperi, who became Acting President, replied in a press statement: "We must strive to understand the tragedy of someone who, after inheriting a military defeat and a disastrous complicity with dictatorship, tried hard in recent months to work with patience and good will towards a better future.
-But this final act of the thousand-year old House of Savoy must be seen as part of our national catastrophe; it is an expiation, an expiation forced upon all of us, even those who have not shared directly in the guilt of the dynasty".
+In response, De Gasperi, who became Acting President, replied in a press statement: "We must strive to understand the tragedy of someone who, after inheriting a military defeat and a disastrous complicity with dictatorship, tried hard in recent months to work with patience and goodwill towards a better future.
+But this final act of the thousand-year-old House of Savoy must be seen as part of our national catastrophe; it is an expiation, an expiation forced upon all of us, even those who have not shared directly in the guilt of the dynasty".
 Some monarchists advocated using force to prevent a republic from being proclaimed, even at the risk of a civil war, but Mack Smith wrote that: "Common sense and patriotism saved Umberto from accepting such counsel".
 Umberto rejected the advice that he should go to Naples, proclaim a rival government to start a civil war in which the Army would presumably side with the House of Savoy, under the grounds that "My House united Italy.
 I will not divide it".
-The monarchy of the House of Savoy formally ended on 12 June 1946, and Umberto left the country.
+The monarchy of the House of Savoy formally ended on 12 June 1946.
 Prime Minister Alcide de Gasperi assumed office as Italy's interim Head of State.
 At about 3 pm on 13 June 1946, Umberto left the Quirinal Palace for the last time with the servants assembled in the courtyard to see him off, and many were in tears.
 At Ciampino Airport in Rome, as Umberto boarded the aeroplane that was to take him to Lisbon, a carabiniere grabbed him by the hand and said: "Your Majesty, we will never forget you!"